BrickBot/GNU-Legacy-Toolchain/README.md

 * ylwrap

-The following were not able to be linked in as part of teh combined sources folder without also introducing build issues (these can build separately, though):
+The following were not able to be linked in as part of the combined sources folder without also introducing build issues (these can build separately, though):

 Folders from GDB